What You Should Consider Before Buying an Old House

 Aging plumbing systems can also present safety issues.
 You and your inspector should look for signs of leaks, water stains or water damage in the walls, ceilings and floors.
 You will need to have water pipes checked to ensure they are a safe material and have not eroded or rusted.
 You will also need to have the age of the water heater and any septic systems checked because they will need to be replaced if they are too old.

-Upgrading heating, ventilation and cooling (HVAC) systems
+Heating, ventilation and cooling (HVAC) system upgrades

 Older homes tend to run hotter in the summer and colder in the winter due to ventilation issues.
 This means you need an HVAC system that works well and won’t make you cringe every time you open the utility bill.